test-mock-organization/security-compliance/notes/info.md

-# Security Notice: vulnerability in common npm Packages
+# Security Notice: vulnerability in common packages

 ## Summary

-We’ve been informed about a vulnerability affecting several npm packages.
+We’ve been informed about a vulnerability affecting several packages.
 These packages may be present in some of our repositories!

 ## What we're doing